openvenues/node-postal/README.md

 The C++ bindings are written using Nan (https://github.com/nodejs/nan), which abstracts many of the API changes across versions of V8.
 That should keep node-postal compatible

-If you're having trouble compiling, post an issue with your OS and Node version and the output of npm install / node-gyp rebuild.
+If you're having trouble compiling, post a Github issue with your OS and Node versions along with the output of npm install / node-gyp rebuild.

 Tests
 -----